 Drive traffic to your site with Pinterest

-Beyond SEO, Pinterest is a massive game changer in getting traffic to your site.
+Beyond SEO, Pinterest is a massive game-changer in getting traffic to your site.
 A good chunk of my blog traffic is thanks to Pinterest.

 It’s not really a social media platform, it’s actually a search engine!
-A search engine which is made up of people uploading new pins they’ve created and pinning existing pins to boards.
+A search engine is made up of people uploading new pins they’ve created and pinning existing pins to boards.

 The great news is you can create beautiful pins using Canva which represent your blog post and post them on Pinterest.

 You can set up a business account and ‘rich pins’ to automatically send people to your site when they click on your pin.